ISSUES

 • Demand more control over the health insurance markets and reduce existing state-level mandates so that Tennessee insurers can begin offering plans that give patients more affordable and customized options that fit their individual needs.

-We ask the Tennessee General Assembly to join us in the fight for new opportunities and alternatives for patients suffering from the rising costs and limited access to quality healthcare.
+We ask the Tennessee General Assembly to join us in the fight for new opportunities and alternatives for patients suffering from rising costs and limited access to quality healthcare.

 Do you have a healthcare story to tell?
 Share it by clicking here.